Outplacement

 We aim to outplace all the animals rescued by AAP.
 However, we do house some animals from laboratories that have infections such as HIV.
 These animals will not be outplaced and will have a forever home at AAP.

-When the animals have recovered sufficiently physically and mentally and the group of animals is stable in terms of dynamics.
+When the animals have recovered sufficiently physically and mentally and the group of animals is stable in terms of social dynamics.

-AAP has build a large network across the world consisting of zoos, reserves, wildlife parks, rescue centres and sanctuaries.
+AAP has built a large network across the world consisting of zoos, reserves, wildlife parks, rescue centres and sanctuaries.
 For example, we work with a number of zoos that are affiliated with EAZA (European Association of Zoos and Aquaria).

 Outplacement partners are screened by AAP.
 We look at their working methods (animal management, breeding policy, euthanasia policy, education, public safety), animal care, mission and vision and the use of animals in public presentations.
 AAP also consults independent experts and other sources for reference.
 In addition, AAP does additional personal site inspections on a regular basis.